|

 and Bohr to accept the fact that transmutation, i.e., nuclear

-by chemical changes.
-Even I was a disciple of this doctrine until
+stimulated by chemical changes.
+Even I was a disciple of this

-the late 1980's when experiments within my laboratory and the
+doctrine until the late 1980's when experiments within my laboratory

-laboratories of others indicated that nuclear change can occur
+and the laboratories of others indicated that nuclear change

-at extremely low energies.
-These low energies are what one would
+can occur at extremely low energies.
+These low energies are

-years by hobby chemist, Mr. Jack Keller.
-The reaction, which he
+thirty years by hobby chemist, Mr. Jack Keller.
+The reaction,

-assumed to be that of a "collection process, 11 indeed was
+which he assumed to be that of a "collection process, 11

-a newly discovered nuclear event.
-This discovery now allows one
+indeed was a newly discovered nuclear event.
+This discovery

-to create, through nuclear transmutation, gold and platinum from
+now allows one to create, through nuclear transmutation, gold

-mercury, silver and palladium from cadmium, rhodium from silver,
+and platinum from mercury, silver and palladium from cadmium,

 Prior to publication, I pondered the implications the book and